amoux/david-sentiment/README.md

-# david-sentiment
+# david-sentiment (Sentiment from YouTube Comments)

 **Unsupervised Learning via Meta-Learning**

-> Sentiment models with YouTube Comments

-- Why?
+> Why?
 Because Twitter text-datasets are overrated, and lack ***sentimentalism***; *The excessive expression of feelings of tenderness, sadness, or nostalgia in behavior, writing, or speech.*

 #### TODOS
 - The following features will be added.